Pompano Beach

 Pompano Beach Holiday Boat Parade

-One of the largest boat parades in South Florida, drawing thousands of spectators along the Intracoastal Waterway during the holiday season.
+One of the largest boat parades in South Florida, drawing thousands of spectators along the Intracoastal Waterway during the winter season.

 Crazy Horse Festival

-Annual music and cultural festival celebrating Pompano Beach's diverse community with live performances, food, and art.
+Annual music and cultural festival celebrating Pompano Beach's multicultural community with live performances, food, and art.

 Seafood Festival